ikaros/goes/README.md

 ## Todo

 - [x] First draft that avoid multiple switch
-- [ ] Stop using pointers as an arguments and return values for the `Call` function: use purely immutables aggregates
+- [ ] Stop using pointers as an arguments and return values for the `Call` function: use purely immutables aggregates. (for the moment they are actually immutables, but you need to pass a pointer to persis in `gorm`, you can save an interface (which is not a concrete type).

 ## Glossary